 Hey there!
 My name is Ariana.
 I’m an activist, an attorney, and a certified health insurance agent.
 Healthcare access is my social justice calling.
 I know that the Covered California system is mindbendingly complicated – no one should be expected to navigate it alone.
 I’ve guided hundreds of Californians through the labyrinth (for free!) and I’d be delighted to be there for you too.

 I grew up in Santa Barbara, California.
 I studied cognitive science at Vassar College, then headed back to the West Coast to get my law degree and MBA at UC Davis.
 While waiting on my bar exam results, I lucked into a role working on my favorite TV show at Nickelodeon Animation Studios.
 After the show wrapped, I wanted my next project to focus on helping other people in a more direct way than making cartoons.
-Nowadays, I run a service that’s helped hundreds of people get access to care, and I train other people to do what I do.
+Nowadays, I run a service that’s helped thousands of people get access to care, and I train other people to do what I do.

 The first time I went to enroll in health insurance by myself, it was incredibly confusing.
 I got stuck in some sort of limbo between Medi-Cal and Covered California and couldn’t get care.
 I didn’t know who to turn to for help and just gave up.
 Later that year, I fell in love with someone whose chronic illness costs $40,000 a month to treat.
 Suddenly, access to affordable healthcare became a huge issue in my life.

 And that’s when I started thinking about healthcare access as a social justice issue.
 Obamacare has done a ton of good, but the system is so incredibly complex that you need a specialist to help you navigate it.
 It’s just like how you need a lawyer’s help when you go to trial or a real estate agent’s help when you buy a house.
 I felt a calling to guide people through the labyrinth.
 I got licensed as a Health Insurance Agent and now I help people every day.